Australia - University of Technology, Sydney

-Faculty of Design, Architecture and Building: Animation, Architecture, Construction Project Management, Fashion and Textile Design, Industrial Design, Interior and Spatial Design, Photography and Situated Media, Property Economics, Visual Communication
+Faculty of Design, Architecture and Building: Animation, Architecture, Construction Project Management, Fashion and Textile Design, Integrated Product Design, Interior and Spatial Design, Landscape Architecture, Photography and Situated Media, Property Economics, Visual Communication

-Faculty of Education: Aboriginal Education, Adult and Vocational Education, Applied Linguistics, e-Learning, Human Resource Development, Literacy and Numeracy, Organisational Learning, Primary Education, Secondary Education, Teaching English as a Second Language (TESOL) and Teaching Languages Other than English (TLOTE)
+Faculty of Education: Literacy and Numeracy Teaching, Primary Education, Secondary Education, Teaching English as a Second Language (TESOL)

-Faculty of Engineering: Civil, Civil and Environmental, Computer Systems, Construction, Electrical, Mechanical, Mechatronics, Software, Structural, Telecommunications
+Faculty of Engineering: Biomedical, Civil, Civil and Environmental, Computer Systems, Construction, Electrical, Environmental, Innovation, Mechanical, Mechatronics, Software, Structural, Telecommunications

-Faculty of Law: Banking and Financial Regulation, Corporate, Commercial and Tax Law, Criminal Justice and Criminology, Dispute Resolution, Family Law, Health Law and Policy, Intellectual Property, Media and Communications, International Law, Human Rights and the Environment, Law and Regulation, Mooting, Public and Private Law
+Faculty of Law: Banking and Financial Regulation; Corporate, Commercial and Tax Law; Dispute Resolution; Family Law, Health Law and Policy; Intellectual Property, Media and Communications; International Law, Human Rights and the Environment; Law and Regulation; Public and Private Law

-Faculty of Science: Applied Chemistry, Applied Physics, Biomedical Science, Biotechnology, Environmental Biology, Environmental Forensics, Forensic Biology, Forensic Science, Marine Biology, Mathematics, Mathematics and Computing, Mathematics and Finance, Medical Science, Nanotechnology, Traditional Chinese Medicine, Statistics, Traditional Chinese Medicine
+Faculty of Science: Applied Chemistry, Applied Physics, Biomedical Science, Biotechnology, Environmental Biology, Environmental Forensics, Environmental Sciences, Forensic Biology, Forensic Science, Marine Biology, Mathematics, Mathematics and Computing, Mathematics and Finance, Medical Science, Nanotechnology, Statistics, Traditional Chinese Medicine

-Tips for selecting subjects: check whether the subject is bachelor’s level or master’s level; if the pre-requisites are met; if the course is offered in the correct semester; and if the course is offered on the correct campus.
+Tips for selecting subjects/courses: check whether the subject is bachelor's level or master's level; if the pre-requisites are met; if the subject is offered in the correct semester; and if the subject is offered on the correct campus.

 Applicants should have upper division standing with a declared major at this university by the end of the semester prior to departure or have classified graduate standing at the time of the application deadline, good academic records, and a cumulative grade point average of 2.75 for undergraduates and 3.0 for graduates or better at the time of application.
 In most cases, the lower division course requirements of the appropriate field of study must have been completed by the end of the semester prior to departure.
 All applicants should check to ensure that they are on track for meeting the Graduation Writing Assessment Requirement (GWAR).
 The applicant also should be prepared to accept the challenge of study in a country with an educational system different from our own.

-Courses are taught on a semester basis at UTS.
-Classes for Sacramento State’s fall semester (Australia’s second semester/Spring semester) begin in July and end in December.
-Classes for Sacramento State’s spring semester (Australia’s first semester/Autumn semester) begin in February and end in June.
+Courses are taught on a semester basis at UTS, each with 14 weeks of teaching.
+Classes for Sacramento State’s fall semester (Australia’s second semester/Spring semester) begin in late July and end at the end of exams in late November.
+Classes for Sacramento State’s spring semester (Australia’s first semester/Autumn semester) begin in mid-February and end at the end of exams in late June.
 Participants should plan on attending the International Student Orientation, which takes place about two weeks prior to the start of classes.
 Please note that students participating for one academic year will participate during the Sacramento State academic year, which is different from the Australian academic year.